It is common for families to rely on the income from one party while the other stays at home to look after the children:

 With no set formula for spousal maintenance you may need to agree a payment if one party is a higher earner.
-This will depend on your individual circumstance.
+To sum up this will depend on your individual circumstances for example

 It is rare for the court to order maintenance payments for an indefinite period.
 It is always advisable to plan how long maintenance payments will continue.
 Your spouse is aiming to be independent.
 This may be through employment, investment or even state benefits.

-It is rare the family court get involved in child maintenance issues anymore.
-Parents should come to private agreements about the amount of maintenance.
-Or they go the Child Maintenance Services.
-Payments must be enough to ensure that the child(ren) are maintained and accommodated.
-Their basic needs are taken care of (food, clothing, roof over their heads etc).
-The payments will continue until the child(ren) leave full-time education or reach the age of 18. whichever is the later.
-Couples will often come to an agreement to support child(ren) while they are in university. so this is something that could be considered.
+It is rare the family court get involved in child maintenance issues.
+Parents can come to private agreements about the amount of maintenance or they can go the Child Maintenance Services.
+However, payments must be enough to ensure that the child(ren) are maintained and accommodated and their basic needs are taken care of (food, clothing, roof over their heads etc).
+Payments should continue until the child(ren) leave full-time education or reach the age of 18, whichever is later.
+Couples will often come to an agreement to support child(ren) while they are in university.
+So something that could be considered.

 If you are unable to agree on a figure, there are formal routes that you can go down without going to court.